 Pet groomers are highly sought-after professionals who help pet owners keep their special companions clean and healthy.
-While you are entrusted with bathing, brushing, nail clipping and a variety of other services, you face numerous exposures to liability claims.
-An injured or lost pet could result in serious damage to your reputation as well as a lawsuit that could put you out of business forever.
+While you are entrusted with bathing, brushing, nail clipping, and a variety of other services, you face numerous exposures to liability claims.
+An injured or lost pet could result in serious damage to your reputation, as well as a lawsuit that could put you out of business forever.

 You need comprehensive, tailored pet groomer insurance to help protect your livelihood.

 Pet groomers must address the public liability risks associated with the general public and unpredictable pets coming into contact and sharing space on their premises.
 Commercial general liability insurance provides broad liability protection for third-party bodily injury and property damage.
-It pays for your legal defense, third party medical bills, settlements and judgments.
-CGL insurance also includes coverage for claims of advertising liability, libel and slander.
+It pays for your legal defense, third-party medical bills, settlements, and judgments.
+CGL insurance also Includes coverage for claims of advertising liability, libel, and slander.

-- A customer's slip and fall on your premises
+- Slips and falls on your premises.

 You may also need a variety of other special liability policies or coverage endorsements in order to make sure that all of your exposures are mitigated.

-What if an animal in your care runs away or is stolen, lost or injured?
+What if an animal in your care runs away or is stolen, lost, or injured?

 Animal bailee’s coverage provides protection where your standard property policy does not.
-Your business property policy will not pay for costs related to an injury, death or loss of a customer’s pet – or other people’s property that is in your care, custody or control.
-Bailee’s coverage may pay for resulting veterinary costs if an animal is injured or becomes ill while in your care and may even pay for costs related to lawsuits after such an incident.
+Your business property policy will not pay for costs related to the injury, death, or loss of a customer’s pet, or other people’s property that is in your care, custody, or control.
+Bailee’s coverage may pay for resulting veterinary costs if an animal is injured or becomes ill while in your care, and may even pay for costs related to lawsuits after such an incident.

 Pet groomers might also need pet groomers professional liability insurance, or errors and omissions insurance.
 This is tailored liability coverage that protects you if a client claims you have been negligent in providing professional services.
 For example:

-- a customer claims that a show dog doesn’t win a prize because of a poor haircut.
+- A customer claims that a show dog doesn’t win a prize because of a poor haircut.

 - Commercial general liability insurance is necessary for broad liability protection.

-- Bailee’s coverage protects you if animals are injured, lost or stolen while in your care.
+- Bailee’s coverage protects you if animals are injured, lost, or stolen while in your care.

-- Professional liability insurance protects you from claims of negligence, errors and omissions in your services.
+- Professional liability insurance protects you from claims of negligence, errors, and omissions in your services.